Boro23-wq/leetcode-coding-problems/length-of-last-word.md

  * @return {number}
  */
 var lengthOfLastWord = function(s) {
+    // counter variable to store the
+    // count of the last word
     let lengthOfLastWord = 0;
+    // boolean to store if we are before
+    // the first nonEmpty Char
+    // or before the last word
     let beforeFirstNonEmptyChar = true;

     if (s.length === 0) return 0;

     for (let i = s.length - 1; i >= 0; i--){
+        // if there is a char
+        // increment the counter
+        // and set the boolean to false
-        if(s.charAt(i) !== ' '){
+        // since we have encountered the last word if(s.charAt(i) !== ' '){
             beforeFirstNonEmptyChar = false;
             lengthOfLastWord += 1;
+        // if no char check
+        // if we are still ahead of the lastWord
-        } else {
+        // if not than break out of the loop and return the count } else {
             if (!beforeFirstNonEmptyChar){
                 break;